-Safeguarding in schools, colleges, and other providers Safeguarding and remote education

-- 17.3 Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Trust Board will do all that they reasonably can to limit children's exposure to the above risks from the Academy's IT system.
-As part of this process, our Trust Board ensures our Academy has appropriate filters and monitoring systems in place and regularly review their effectiveness.
-They ensure that our leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
-Our Trust Board is committed to consider the age range of our children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks. - 17.4 Many students can access the internet using their own personal devices data plan, which unfortunately we have no control over. - 17.5 To minimise inappropriate use, we implement a range of different proactive and reactive measures both on Academy systems and in the curriculum.
-Both the ICT and PDP curriculum contain information and resources for online safety and the dangers/risks of accessing or posting inappropriate content online.
-We also have a system in place which both screen captures and key logs on all devices on site, any captures of inappropriate use are reviewed by the Leadership Team and IT Services Coordinator, appropriate sanctions are actioned dependant on the issue.
+17.3 Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Trust Board will do all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
+As part of this process, our Trust Board ensures our Academy has appropriate technological filtering and monitoring systems in place and regularly reviews their effectiveness.
+They ensure that our leadership team and relevant staff have an awareness and understanding of the provisions in place manage them effectively and know how to escalate concerns when identified.

+Our Trust Board is committed to considering the age range of our students, how often they access the IT system and the proportionality of costs versus safeguarding risks.
+Staff are also aware that they need to fully and actively monitor the use of technology both in the classroom and any tasks set at home.

+17.4 Many students can access the internet using their own personal devices' data plan, which unfortunately we have no control over.

+17.5 To minimise inappropriate use, we implement a range of different proactive and reactive measures both in Academy systems and in the curriculum.
+Both the ICT and PDP curricula contain information and resources for online safety and the dangers/risks of accessing or posting inappropriate content online.
+We also have a system in place in which both screen captures and key logs on all devices on-site, any captures of inappropriate use are reviewed by the DSL/DDSL/ Leadership Team and IT Services Coordinator, and appropriate sanctions are actioned depending on the issue.
 This may be educating the user or parental contact.
 Assemblies are also programmed throughout the Academic year to raise further awareness.
-Regular safeguarding briefings are sent out by the DSL which where necessary incorporated updated information. - 17.6 We are in regular contact with parents/carers.
+Regular safeguarding briefings are sent out by the DSL which where necessary incorporate updated information.

+17.6 We are in regular contact with parents and carers.
 These communications are used to reinforce the importance of children being safe online.
 We hope parents and carers find it helpful to understand what systems we use to filter and monitor online use.
-It is especially important for parents/carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.
+Parents and carers need to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear about who from the school (if anyone) their child is going to be interacting with online.